Flounder Fillets in Lemon Sauce

 Using fresh ingredients is the key to transforming any recipe from “boring” to FABULOUS!
 Here are 4 ingredients for the sauce:

-1. *Lemons: We always recommend using freshly squeezed lemon juice.
-It’s healthier than any commercially bottled lemon juice which contains preservatives.
+- *Lemons: We always recommend using freshly squeezed lemon juice.
+It’s better tasting than any commercially bottled lemon juice which contains preservatives.

-3. *Cayenne Pepper: cayenne pepper will make the flavors pop in this dish.
+- *Cayenne Pepper: Cayenne pepper will make the flavors pop in this dish.
 Sometimes the smallest ingredient makes a difference.

-4. *Herbs de Provence: a terrific blend of aromatic herbs in one jar.
+- *Herbs de Provence: It has a terrific blend of aromatic herbs in one jar.

 Serve them with a side of steamed rice, or cauliflower rice to soak up some of that delicious lemon sauce, and maybe a green salad to complete your dinner.